What is bullying in the modern world?

-- Discrimination may based on race, ethnicity, sexual orientation, gender, disability, and religion, among other factors is another type of bullying.
+- Discrimination may be based on race, ethnicity, sexual orientation, gender, disability, and religion, among other factors is another type of bullying.
 These types of discrimination have the potential to be actions that break the law, and sometimes authorities handle them in that manner.
 There have been instances in the past in which discrimination became violent or deadly.
 Some of these incidents have been widely publicized.

 Inappropriate sexual comments